Skip to main content

 Food assistance

-WFP delivers food kits and ready-to-eat food rations, primarily in hard-to-reach and frontline areas where commercial supply lines are disrupted and access to food is unreliable.
-Food kits typically comprise wheat flour, pasta, oats, canned beans or meat, sunflower oil, sugar and salt.
-WFP buys approximately 82 percent of this food inside Ukraine and works with local bakeries to deliver bread.
-WFP also provides food commodities to institutions such as hospitals, care centres, displacement centres and orphanages, to support the provision of hot meals.
+WFP delivers 30-day food kits and ready-to-eat food rations, primarily in hard-to-reach and frontline areas where commercial supply lines are disrupted and access to food is unreliable, as well as to evacuees passing through transit centres.
+Food kits typically comprise wheat flour, pasta, buckwheat, oats, canned beans or meat, sunflower oil, sugar and salt.
+WFP buys nearly all of this food inside Ukraine.

 Partners and donors